-Diverticulitis: The Symptoms, Causes and the Body Ecology Approach to Healing
+Diverticulitis: The Symptoms, Causes and the Body Ecology Approach

 In the US, more than 50 percent of people older than 60 have diverticula, according to the Mayo Clinic!1